Taco Bell Crunchy Tacos

 How To Make a Taco Bell Crunchy Taco Supreme

-Regular Taco Bell Crunchy Tacos come with seasoned beef, shredded lettuce, and cheese, but the Supreme version comes with all that plus tomatoes and sour cream.
+Regular Taco Bell Crunchy Tacos contain seasoned beef, shredded lettuce, and cheese, but the Supreme version includes all that plus tomatoes and sour cream.

 How To Serve Taco Bell Tacos